-• The Patient Protection and Affordable Care Act of 2010 - The Affordable Care Act (ACA) will continue to have a profound economic impact on the nation's healthcare system and on the Medical Center in particular.
-Among the numerous provisions of the Act, those with the greatest effect on the Medical Center include the Medicaid population expansion and the individual mandate, both of which enlarged the Medical Center's insured population and concomitantly shrink its uninsured population; and the decrease of Medicare and Medicaid disproportionate share hospital (DSH) payments.
-However, the uncertainty of the recent presidential election may impact the ACA.
-Other legislation that may impact the Medical Center include requirements related to the "meaningful use" of electronic health records; Medicare prospective payment system rate changes; and the increasingly aggressive Medicare and Medicaid programs use of Recovery Audit Collectors (RAC) to recover allegedly improper payments.
+- The Patient Protection and Affordable Care Act of 2010 The Affordable Care Act (ACA) will continue to have a profound economic impact on the nation's healthcare system and on the Medical Center in particular.
+Among the numerous provisions of the Act, those with the greatest effect on the Medical Center include the Medical Center's insured population and concomitantly shrink its uninsured population; and the decrease of associated Medicare disproportionate share hospital (DSH) payments.
+However, it is uncertain how future congressional actions may impact the ACA.
+Other legislation that may impact the Medical Center include Medicare prospective payment system rate changes; and the increasingly aggressive Medicare and Medicaid programs use of Recovery Audit Collectors (RAC) to recover allegedly improper payments. - The American Recovery and Reinvestment Act of 2009 The American Recovery and Reinvestment Act of 2009 (ARRA) mandated a reduction to the applicable percentage of increase to the Inpatient Prospective Payment System payment rate for eligible hospitals that are not meaningful Electronic Health Record (EHR) users.
+The hospital did not successfully demonstrate meaningful use of certified EHR technology during calendar year 2016.
+The calendar year 2017 meaningful use attestation will occur in March 2018.
+Beginning October 1, 2017, the hospital will not receive the full Medicare market basket rate increase.